JenaeStuder/recipe-finder-api/README.md

 # recipe-finder-api

 # A recipe finding app using the Spoonacular API!
-You can search any ingredients and diet and it will pull up recipes that match your search!
+You can search any ingredient and popular diets and it will pull up recipes that match your search!

 ## This was created using the following:
 ### Vanilla Javascript